 Ms. Lytle received a B.A. in History and a M. Ed. in Special Education from UNC-Charlotte.
 She earned an Educational Specialist Degree in Educational Leadership from Union University and is currently a Doctoral Candidate in Educational Leadership from Liberty University.
 Her area of focus is the measurement of school related stress among Asian students in international school settings.
 Ms. Lytle has 24 years of educational experience that include teaching from grade one through university level and holding various administrative positions.
 She holds state licensure from Tennessee and North Carolina in SPED K-12, and administrative licensure in Tennessee.
 She is considered Highly Qualified in Grades K-5.

-Ms. Rebecca Young has been employed by OASIS International schools since 2013, and has taught both Fourth and Fifth Grades at KIA.
-This is her first year as Elementary Principal.
-In 2002, she received a Bachelor of Science in Learning Foundations from Union University in Jackson, TN and in 2004 received a Masters of Education from Mid-America.
-In spring 2017, she will graduate with a Masters of Education in Administration and Supervision from Liberty University.
+Ms. Rebecca Young has been employed by OASIS International schools since 2013, and has taught both fourth and fifth grades at KIA.
+She has been the elementary principal since 2016.
+In 2002, Ms. Young received a Bachelor of Science in Learning Foundations from Union University in Jackson, Tennessee, in 2004 received a Masters of Education from Mid-America, and in 2017, she graduated with a Masters of Education in Administration and Supervision from Liberty University.
 Ms. Young holds a teaching certificate from the State of Tennessee and an Administrator’s Certificate from Virginia.
 She grew up in Nashville, Tennessee and has also lived in Mississippi and Florida.
 Ms. Young has previous experience in office management and in administration in an early childhood center.
-During her spare time she likes to read, spend time with friends and family, and play piano.
+During her spare time she likes to read, spend time with friends and family, and play the piano.

 Athletic Director/ Student and Staff Development Coordinator